 When configuring the controller properties, you can create or change the security keys.
 The controller uses the encryption key to lock or unlock access to SED.
 You can create only one encryption key for each encryption-capable controller.
-The security key is managed using the Local Key Management (LKM) feature.
-LKM is used to generate the key ID and the password or key required to secure the virtual disk.
-If you are using LKM, you must create the encryption key by providing the Security Key Identifier and the Passphrase.
+The security key is managed using following features:

+- 1. Local Key Management (LKM) System LKM is used to generate the key ID and the password or key required to secure the virtual disk.
+If you are using LKM, you must create the encryption key by providing the Security Key Identifier and the Passphrase. - 2.
+Secure Enterprise Key Manager (SEKM) This feature is used to generate the key using the Key Management Server (KMS).
+If you are using SEKM, you must configure iDRAC with KMS information as well as SSL/TLS related configuration.

-This task is not supported on PERC hardware controllers running in HBA mode.
+• This task is not supported on PERC hardware controllers running in eHBA mode.

-If you create the security key-in Add to Pending Operation mode and a job is not created, and then if you delete the security key, the create security key pending operation is cleared.
+If you create the security key in 'Add to Pending Operation' mode and a job is not created, and then if you delete the security key, the create security key pending operation is cleared.